Defect-Aware Physics-Based Compact Model for Ferroelectric nvCap: From TCAD Calibration to Circuit Co-Design

 Figure~\ref{fig:iedm25:4}(a) shows the capacitance versus cycling for high and low capacitance states at 0 V and 0.2 V read bias.
 The memory window increases only marginally at 0.2 V because the built-in field from the asymmetric stack creates a memory window at zero bias.
 This built-in field simplifies the read circuit design by eliminating the need for a bias voltage.
 Erase measurements are shown in Fig.~\ref{fig:iedm25:4}(b) and were obtained after 1\,k cycles through the initialization of the nvCap in the program state, followed by the application of erase pulses with magnitudes ranging from 2.5\,V to 4\,V in steps of 0.25\,V. The model accurately captures the gradual erase process at both voltages.

 Furthermore, the capacitive memory window was verified at 0\,V and 200\,mV read voltages after every 1000 programming cycles of $\pm4$\,V/1\,ms (Fig.~\ref{fig:iedm25:5}(a)), and the variability of the \gls{lcs} and \gls{hcs} was extracted from the measurement.
-This variability was then included in the compact model by a variation of $n_{depl}$ with a standard deviation of $3.9 \cdot 10^{20} cm^{-3}$, which models the variability in charge screening by the electrodes, to match mean and standard deviation of the measured memory windows.
+This variability was then included in the compact model by a variation of the electrode carrier density $N_\text{tr}$ with a standard deviation of $3.9 \cdot 10^{20} \text{cm}^{-3}$.
+This parameter, modeling the variability in the conductivity of the electrode at the interface, caused by oxidation of the electrode during both fabrication and operation, is a major contributor to the behavior and variability of ferroelectric devices \cite{alcala2023electrode}.
+Accordingly, we use this parameter to match mean and standard deviation of the measured memory windows.
 A Monte Carlo simulation of the \gls{cv} hysteresis with these variability parameters as shown in Fig.~\ref{fig:iedm25:5}(b), is used to select a suitable a read voltage for a robust read operation.
 The calibration reveals that, within the model, the variability of the capacitance is lowest at the peaks and increases the farther the bias is away from the peaks.
 The model accurately captures the erase process, as demonstrated in Fig.~\ref{fig:iedm25:5}(c), in conjunction with the experimental data.
 The Monte Carlo simulation also predicts a larger spread for HCS with a higher erase voltage, which is in accordance with the increase seen in Fig.~\ref{fig:iedm25:5}(c).